DIPLI: Deep Image Prior Lucky Imaging for Blind Astronomical Image Restoration: Experiments and Discussion

 \subsection{Experiments and Results}

 \paragraph{Motion Compensation.} Numerous approaches exist for motion compensation.
 The simplest estimates a single shift vector between two images, offering high speed and sufficient accuracy for scenarios dominated by uniform spatial motion, such as camera shake.
-In most cases, a single vector this single vector adequately models the displacement.
+In most cases, this single vector adequately models the displacement.
 However, when the subject moves or heat-induced distortions occur, a global shift becomes insufficient.
 Optical flow addresses this limitation by extending the single-vector concept to a dense vector field, assigning an individual motion vector to each pixel to capture localized movements.

 There are several possible ways to construct an optical flow with probably the most common way, the TV-L1~\cite{Sanchez2013}.
 Unfortunately, noisy images significantly hinder optical flow estimation by corrupting the source data and obscuring the true pixel displacement map.
 To address such challenges, neural network-based approaches, such as TVNet, have been developed and implemented.
 Without training, TVNet mirrors the behavior of TV-L1, but with additional unsupervised tuning, it can overcome noise.
-Figure~\ref{f:optical_flow} presents experimental results comparing different motion compensation methods: GRAVITY, directly calculating a spatial shift between two centers of masses in the images, classical Iterative Lucas-Kanade (ILK) method~\cite{ILK1981}, basic TV-L1 method, and two neural network methods RAFT-L~\cite{teed2020} and TVNet.
+Figure~\ref{f:optical_flow} presents experimental results comparing different motion compensation methods: GRAVITY, directly calculating a spatial shift between two centres of masses in the images, classical Iterative Lucas-Kanade (ILK) method~\cite{ILK1981}, basic TV-L1 method, and two neural network methods RAFT-L~\cite{teed2020} and TVNet.
 To assess performance, each method estimates a transformation between an image pair (source, target).
 The transform warps the source to the target, and similarity is quantified by the mean absolute error (MAE) between the warped source and the target; lower MAE indicates better alignment.
+TVNet achieves the lowest MAE (7.90), and residual registration errors are further mitigated by the confidence-weighted loss (Section~\ref{sec:method}).

 \paragraph{SGLD strength.} UNNP models are prone to overfitting, often memorizing image noise without explicit regularization.
 To mitigate this, the method adopts Bayesian inference via SGLD MCMC~\cite{Cheng_2019}.
 SGLD injects Gaussian noise into the parameter updates at each step, promotes posterior exploration, and prevents collapse to a single overfitted solution; averaging late-iteration samples further improves robustness to observation noise.